nginxinc/nginx-basics-workshops/README.md

 ## Goals

+ * How to build and setup NGINX OSS and Plus on Docker
+ * How to configure NGINX for basic web server functions
+ * How to configure NGINX for Proxy functions
  * Provide an introduction to NGINX Plus
- * How to install and setup NGINX Plus on Virtual Machines and Docker
- * How to configure NGINX for web server functions
- * How to configure NGINX for Proxy functions
  * How to monitor, log, troubleshoot, and fix common issues
  * Provide examples of NGINX configurations best practices
  * Introduction to more Advanced Topics